thufschmitt/tix-papers/nix-light/description.md

   This will be discussed in \Cref{implem::extensions}].

     The binding in `(x = e0 tin t) ? e1 : e2` is necessary to allow occurence
-    typing (because we must refine the type of a variable, so we can't do anything on `e0` directly).
+    typing (because we must refine the type of a variable, so we can not do anything on `e0` directly).

 - The definition of records is simplified: Nix has a specific syntax to